About the Program on the Environment

 Click the links below to explore the University of Washington Program on the Environment.

-Environmental Studies Minor requirements and directions for how to declare the minor.
+Environmental Studies requirements and information about how to declare the major or minor.

 Course offering schedules, tables of courses for the ‘perspectives and experiences’ requirement, the capstone course series, and the sustainability studio course.